gplepage/lsqfit/doc/source/lsqfit.rst

 The data's covariance matrix :math:`\mathrm{cov}_y` is sometimes rather singular, making it difficult to invert.
-This problem is dealt with using an *svd* cut: the covariance matrix is diagonalized, some number of the smallest (and therefore least-well determined) eigenvalues and their eigenvectors are discarded, and the inverse matrix is reconstituted from the eigenmodes that remain.
-(Instead of discarding modes one can replace their eigenvalues by the smallest eigenvalue that is retained; this is less conservative and sometimes leads to more accurate results.)
-Note that the covariance matrix has at most :math:`N` non-zero eigenvalues when it is estimated from :math:`N` random samples; zero-modes should always be discarded.
+This problem is dealt with using an *SVD* cut: the covariance matrix is diagonalized, some number of the smallest (and therefore least-well determined) eigenvalues and their eigenvectors are discarded, and the inverse matrix is reconstituted from the eigenmodes that remain.
+(Instead of discarding modes one can replace their eigenvalues by the smallest eigenvalue that is retained; this is less conservative and usually leads to more accurate results.)

 nonlinear_fit Objects
 ---------------------